-PCH does not perform any controls with the aim of validating the Registrant as the manager of a private key.
+PCH does not perform any controls with the aim of validating the Registrant as the holder of a private key.
 The Registry and Registrar are collectively responsible for conducting the controls that are required or deemed necessary.

-3.6 Removal of DS record
+3.6 Removal of Delegation Signer record

 A DS record is deregistered via a deletion request passed from the Registrant to the Registrar to the Registry.
-The Registry is responsible for removing the corresponding DS record from the zone, prior to passing the zone as a whole to PCH.
-Deregistration of all DS records associated with a child zone deactivates the DNSSEC security mechanism for that child zone.
+The Registry is responsible for removing the corresponding DS record from the zone prior to passing the zone as a whole to PCH.
+Deregistration of all DS records associated with a child zone removes the possibility of generic Relying Parties depending on the DNSSEC security mechanism for that child zone.